Comparing the Superman Movie "S" ShieldsBy Steve Younis

-When Warner Bros. released the official logo for "Man of Steel" via the movie's Facebook page, there was a lot of discussion about its design, color and appearance.
+When Warner Bros. released the official logo for "Man of Steel" via the movie's Facebook page back in March 2012, there was a lot of discussion about its design, color and appearance.

-Some of the complaints and comments I've seen regarding the "Man of Steel" logo center around its color, specifically in relation to the darkness of the red and how there's really only a hint of yellow.
+Some of the complaints and comments posted online regarding the "Man of Steel" logo centered around its color, specifically in relation to the darkness of the red and how there was really only a hint of yellow.

 Looking back to the "S" Shield released to promote "Superman: The Movie", you can see straight away that there's not a hint of red or yellow whatsoever.
 We have a totally white "S" in an extruded 3D design with crystalline shades of blue and reflective highlights.

-The "S" Shield released to promote "Superman Returns" on the other hand does indeed have the red and yellow color scheme more consistent with the classic "S" symbol etched in our minds, although with darker hues.
+The "S" Shield released to promote "Superman Returns" on the other hand did have the red and yellow color scheme more consistent with the classic "S" symbol etched in our minds, although with darker hues.
 Again the promotional design has a 3D definition to it.

 It's also interesting to note that the "S" Shield used to promote "Superman: The Movie" looks nothing like the "S" symbol that was used on Christopher Reeve's costume.
 It's a totally different shaped design.
 While the "S" used on the costume is closer to the "classic" design, it does vary slightly.